grisu48/openqa-agent/README.md

 ## Discovery service

-The openqa-agent has an optional discovery function, which allows systems to probe for running openqa-agents.
+`openqa-agent` has an optional discovery function, which allows systems to probe for running openqa-agents.
 If enabled, the agent listens on a UDP port for broadcast messages.
 It replies then with a predefined Discovery json object of the following kind:

 ```json